gbv/grimpo-skosmos/README.md

 The Skosmos web interface is by default accessable under <http://localhost:9090/> and the importer at <http://localhost:5020/>.

 The skript `init.sh` takes a list of terminologies with their uri and a download link in [JSKOS format](https://gbv.github.io/jskos/), see `terminologies.json` for an example, as first argument and registers them.
-It downloads the vocabularies from the given sources and adds them to the triple store using the importer.
+It passes the download link to the importer, who downloads and adds the vocabularies to the triple store.
 Afterwards the skirpt extends the `config-docker-compose.ttl` with the vocabulary information to make the (J)SKOS-vocabularies accessable by SKOSMOS.